3 Ways to Keep Pliers from Leaving Marks on Wire

 Finally, be sure to read this follow-up post where I talk more about exactly how to develop a feel for your jewelry wire.
 In that post, I teach you a quick and easy exercise that will help you calibrate your grip.
 Practice this exercise before you start working on a project, and you’ll know exactly how much pressure you can use to hold your wire without leaving tools marks.

 Thanks so much for joining me today!
 I hope you found this post helpful.
 Learning to keep pliers from leaving marks on your wire is an important step toward wire weaving mastery.
-So we’ll dive deep into this subject next time.
+So we dive deep into this subject in this post.